-Updated: 12-10-2025 at 11:25 PM
+Updated: 11-03-2026 at 3:30 PM

-GST compensation cess and income tax cess are both forms of levies but are applied to different things.
+GST compensation cess and income tax cess are both forms of levies, but are applied to different things.
 GST cess compensation is specific to certain goods, like luxury and demerit category goods.
 Income tax cess is an additional levy applied to specific government initiatives relating to health and education.
 Understanding both requires looking into the GST Compensation Cess Act, calculation methods, and their overall impact.

 | Aspect | GST Compensation Cess | Income Tax Cess |